HiGrp/05-Databricks-FinOps-App/README.md

 Click **Refresh** on any page after that.

-Credentials stay in the session.
-There is no `.env` file.

 On a **Databricks App**, the workspace connection is automatic.
 You still run the `GRANT` script.
 Attach a SQL warehouse with resource key `sql-warehouse` (`app/app.yaml`).

 ## What you see